Mustachedom/md-drugs/readme.md

  **IF YOU HAVE THE LATEST QB-CORE THEY RECENTLY UPDATED HOW METADATA IS MADE**

-go to the config of qb-core and search metadata, underneath craftingrep = 0, add this
+go to the config of qb-core and search metadata, underneath armor = 0, add this
 ```
  	lsd = 0,
         coke = 0,
         heroin = 0,
+	dealerrep = 0,
 ```